 Have you ever read the book?
 I find Wells’ actual theme fascinating and very English: that complacency is foolish and trusting the government to save you will be fatal.

 Read the book.
 It’s not that long (207 pages in my Readers’ Digest version) and well worth your time.
-Not only is it immortal science fiction from the end of the Victorian era, which inspires endless nostalgia in America.
-It seems socially modern and relevant.
+Not only is it immortal science fiction from the end of the Victorian era, which inspires endless nostalgia in America, it feels socially modern and relevant.
 The endless explosions of modern special effects, while technically amazing, can’t really compete.
 The explosions can’t compete with the real-life story of newspapers trying to fight off radio, either.

 All my books, including the On Mars series, are available at Amazon, Barnes & Noble, iTunes, Kobo, and other major online retailers.
 You’ll also find paperbacks at Create Space and all major digital formats at Smashwords.
 Read one today.